Introduction

 The earnings crediting formula

-The earnings crediting formula is the most important part of this annuity discussion.
-It is important to know that we don’t simply get the index return credited to our annuity.
-There are a few rates, caps, spreads, and triggers that the company has in place that affect our earnings.
-These rates tend to change over time, and the updated rates can always be checked on the company’s website.
+The earnings crediting formula is one of the most important parts of this annuity discussion.
+It is essential to note that we don’t simply receive the index return credited to our annuity.
+The company has rate-limiting mechanisms (such as cap rate) in place that impact our earnings.
+These rates are subject to change over time, and the updated rates can be checked on the company’s website at any time.

-Let’s have a look at the Nationwide Summit Fixed Index Annuity rate sheet (as of August 2024) to understand how the earnings are determined.
+Let’s have a look at the Nationwide Summit Fixed Index Annuity rate sheet (as of January 2026) to understand how the earnings are determined.

 Cap Rates: This refers to the rate at which your interest-earning capacity is capped.
 For example, if an index returns 12% but the contract’s cap rate is 6%, the annuitant will be eligible for an interest credit of 6% only.
 It doesn’t matter how much the index goes above the cap rate; the maximum interest that can be earned is the cap rate.

-Among these indices, at this current juncture, I would allocate 60% of my premium to the S & P 500 Index and the remainder to the J.P.
+Among these indices, at this current juncture, I would allocate 60% of my premium to the S&P 500 Index and the remainder to the J.P.
 Morgan Mozaic II Index.
 This strategy allows me to capitalize on both growth and diversification benefits.

 Should your needs change unexpectedly, and you need to take an excess withdrawal (a withdrawal that is above the free withdrawal amount available in a given contract year), you may be entitled to access additional monies, although certain charges and penalties may apply.
 Any amount withdrawn in excess of the remaining free withdrawal amount is subject to a Surrender Charge.
 Below is the Surrender Charge schedule for the Nationwide Summit Fixed Indexed Annuity.

-Completed Contract Years | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8+ |
+| Completed Contract Years | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8+ |

 Surrender Charge % | 9% | 8% | 7% | 6% | 5% | 4% | 3% | 0% |